 Tasmanian Government Ministers

-Directing pedestrians opposite Tasmania’s Botanical Gardens on the Queens Domain, Hobart was one of the Government House gardeners.
-As one of five full-time gardeners employed to take care of the grounds, she agreed it was a substantial (but fantastic) job.
+Directing pedestrians opposite Tasmanian Botanical Gardens on Queens Domain, we met one of the Government House gardeners.
+As one of five full-time gardeners employed to take care of the grounds, she agreed it was a substantial but fantastic job.
 The 4.5 hectares of established gardens include ornamental ponds and trees planted by royalty and heads of state.
-And a vegetable patch!
+And a vegetable patch.